mvolkmann/MyUnixEnv/notes/GoNotes.md

 Go was officially announced in November 2009.
 Go 1.0 was released in March 2012.
-Currently (as of August 2018) the latest version is
 Go 1.10 which was released in February 2016.
-The third beta release of Go 1.11 was released in August 2018.
+Go 1.11, the latest version, was released in August 2018.

 Many of Go's goals are in comparison to languages like C++ and Java.
 Go aims to: